JedimEmO/dominator-book/src/introduction/working_with_callbacks.md

 # Working with callbacks

 When making shared components, we usually want to customize certain behaviours of the component.
-The common way to solve this, is with callbacks.
+The common way to solve this, is by allowing the user of the component to provide callbacks that we trigger under specific circumstances.

-With dominator, we can easily do this with regular `'static` rust closures:
+With dominator, we can easily do this with regular rust closures:

 ```rust,no_run,noplayground
 {{#include ../doc-imports/src/introduction/working_with_callbacks.rs:on_click}}